matthewcburke/pugetsound-mobile/README.md

 5. You need to add a new class path variable to the Java build path.
 Open the Eclipse Preferences pane.
 Go to Java->Build Path->Classpath Variables.
 Create a new classpath variable named 'QCAR_SDK_ROOT' and point its path at the root of the Vuforia SDK.
 This should be two directories up from the project directory.

 6. Modify the Project->Properties, Select 'Java Build Path' from the left menu.
 Select the 'Libraries' pane.
 Click 'Add External JAR …' find QCAR.jar at `.../vuforia-sdk-android-1-5-9/build/java/QCAR/QCAR.jar`, and click open to add the library.
 Now click on the 'Order and Export' pane and ensure that QCAR.jar is there and checked.
+The order also seems to matter.
+I'm not sure of the details, but if you put the QCAR.jar above the project `src/` and `gen/` folders in this list, it seems to work.

 7. Go to the command line and navigate to the project directory (it should be something like `.../vuforia-sdk-android-1-5-9/mobile/vichar/`.
 Run `ndk-build` (note: you need to have added the android-ndk directory to you environment PATH variable).
 You can also set up eclipse to run ndk-build.
+Note, you only need to run `ndk-build` if you have made changes to the native resouces in the `jni/` folder.
+Otherwise, I belive that you can modify java code and still run the program.

 8. Back in Eclipse, Clean the project.